isomerpages/moe-chuachukangsec/_secondary-1-registration-day/Welcome to Chua Chu Kang Secondary School.md

 <p><strong><u>Transfer Into Chua Chu Kang Secondary School</u></strong>
 </p>
 <p>To appeal for transfer into Chua Chu Kang Secondary School, please click
-on the link below to submit <a rel="noopener noreferrer nofollow" target="_blank">your appeal for transfer by </a><strong><a rel="noopener noreferrer nofollow" target="_blank">12 pm on 23 December 2025</a></strong>
+on the link below to submit your appeal for transfer by <strong>12 pm on 23 December 2025</strong>.
-<a rel="noopener noreferrer nofollow" target="_blank">.</a>Please note that applicants for transfer will be considered based
-on the cut-off point (COP) of the Posting Group that student is in and available vacancies.
+Please note that applicants for transfer will be considered based on the cut-off point (COP) of the Posting Group that student is in and available vacancies.
 Applicants will be put on the waiting list after the submission of transfer request.
 While on the waiting list, students must report to their current posted school.</p>
-<p>Link: <a rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/sec1transfercckss-2026</a>
+<p>Link: <a href="https://go.gov.sg/sec1transfercckss-2026" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/sec1transfercckss-2026</a>
 </p>
 <p><strong>Support&nbsp;</strong>
 </p>